-Our recent growth in operating expenses is mainly due to higher headcounts to support our growth and expansion, and we expect that trend to continue.
+Our recent growth in operating expenses is mainly due to the launch of our Protolabs 2.0 project in the fourth quarter of 2020.
+Expenses that were previously capitalizable as part of the project were expensed after the system was placed in service in November 2020.
 Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn, on-demand injection-molded, CNC-machined, CNC-turned, 3D-printed and sheet metal custom parts for prototyping and low-volume production.
 In order to achieve our goals, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.